 Summary: In April 2020, the number of unemployed workers reached its peak, and in May 2020, job posting activity bottomed out.
 At that time, there were about two unemployed workers for every job posting.
-Since then, posting activity has increased and the number of unemployed workers has declined.
-For much of 2022 and 2023, there have been at least two job postings for every unemployed worker in Northern Colorado.
+Since then, posting activity increased and the number of unemployed workers declined.
+For much of 2022 and 2023, there were at least two job postings for every unemployed worker, but this began to decline mid-2023.